hyurl/sfn/docs/v05x/en-US/schedule.md

 app.schedule.cancel(taskId);
 ```

-### About taskId
+### About Salt

-You have to set a unique but predictable `taskId` for every schedule task, the
+You have to set a unique but predictable `salt` for every schedule task, the
 reason why the framework is designed in this way is that, after any module that
 has been hot-reloaded, and the tasks created inside it is duplicated, the later
 ones can substitute the former ones, so that there would not be duplicated tasks
 due to hot-reloading of the system.